JeanCSinisterra/CV/README.md

 *   ✉️  You can contact me at [jeansinisterra@gmail.com](mailto:jeansinisterra@gmail.com)
 *   🧠  I'm learning the MERN Tech Stack
 *   🤝  I'm open to collaborating on Open Source projects
-*   ⚡  I love to play the Guitar & drive Go Karts
+*   ⚡  I love to play the Electric Guitar & drive Go Karts

 ### Skills
 <p align="left">